 The Royal Malta Yacht Club is based in the harbour.
 The club is committed to promoting the already popular sport of sailing here.
 With excellent facilities, a full programme of regattas and sailing meets are hosted here including the Rolex Middle Sea Race.

 The past Arab occupants named the peninsula ¨Xebb ir-Ras¨ meaning Sheb point – referring to its lighthouse.
 Over the years the pronunciation has become “Sciberras”.
-Back then, a small watchtower built in 1488, was the only building on the peninsula.
+Back then, a small watchtower built during 1488, was the only building on the peninsula.
 Later a fortress replaced the watchtower.
 In 1565, Fort Saint Elmo fell to the Ottomans, but the Order of St John won the siege with assistance from Sicily.
-The victorious crusaders then built a fortified city on the peninsula called Valletta.
+The victorious crusaders then built a fortified Mediterranean city on the peninsula called Valletta.
 Pope Pius V sent his architect Francesco Laperrelli hence the town has a certain flair from the era.
 Also, King Phillip of Spain provided substantial funds to help create this new Catholic outpost.
 Valetta evolved and became embellished with Baroque architecture.

 The French occupation of Malta began in 1798 after a rebellion by the Maltese people.
 French troops occupied the harbour and surrounding area until the British invaded two years later.
 During their occupation, The British continued with building and civic projects including the Malta Railway, linking Mdina to Valletta.
 The railway eventually closed in 1931 when buses became the favoured mode of transport.